Skip to main content

 Getting help to prepare food

-It is important to increase food intake when your activity levels increase after the first 3 to 4 weeks.
+It is important to increase food intake when your activity levels increase, after the first 3 to 4 weeks.

 Avoiding food poisoning

 Make sure that your food is properly cooked and stored correctly.
-This will help reduce the risk of food poisoning.
+This will reduce the risk of food poisoning.

 Caffeine

-Drinking more than this will not be harmful but may lead to a fussy baby who has difficulty settling.
 If you're having this problem, consider slowly switching to decaffeinated coffee or tea.
 Reduce caffeine gradually to avoid getting headaches.

 Alcohol